 Open-source vs proprietary software

+We’ve talked a lot about both proprietary software and open-source software, but what is the difference between the two and how do they compare directly?
 The truth is, both open-source software and proprietary software have their pros and cons.
 Open-source software usually comes at a lower cost as it has been created and developed by many different developers.
 However, there can be high costs for customizing open-source software if you are not tech-savvy.
 The same goes for the software’s maintenance and integration since it does not come with any support.
 That means that you must source your own third-party support.

-- Conversely, proprietary software normally comes at a higher initial investment, but the developing company remains responsible for the upkeep of the software.
+Conversely, proprietary software normally comes at a higher initial investment, but the developing company remains responsible for the upkeep of the software.
 They’ll usually release regular updates to fix bugs and improve the functionality and security of the software, so you can focus on actually using the software.

+Proprietary software legally remains the property of the organization, group, or individual who created it.
 It costs differently from a couple of thousand dollars to one hundred thousand dollars, depending upon the multifaceted nature of the framework needed.

-- Proprietary software is considered secure as it is developed in a governed condition of the employees having a frequent direction
+Proprietary software is considered secure as it is developed in a governed condition of the employees having a frequent direction